 SUNY Erie will review every business process in every unit in order to seek out duplicative or wasteful processes.
 Early emphasis is being placed on analysis of the course scheduling process in order to right-size the schedule to match the needs of our students and make smarter use of our facilities.
 The driving objective of this review will be to promote a culture of evidence-based management in all academic and administrative units of the college.

 - Train all unit managers in business process analysis

 - Incorporate business process review for all units through Program Review

-While ECC faces serious facilities challenges, it has a world-class technological infrastructure with which to serve the needs of students, faculty, and staff.
+While SUNY Erie faces serious facilities challenges, it has a world-class technological infrastructure with which to serve the needs of students, faculty, and staff.
 We will leverage those technologies even more than we already do in order to reduce the burden on our physical plant.